'Black Widow' spins new Covid-era box office record - RFI

 Universal also claimed the next two box-office spots.

-And in fifth was Paramount's "A Quiet Place: Part II," at $3 million, pushing its domestic total near $150 million in its seventh week.
-John Krasinski directed the horror flic; his wife Emily Blunt stars.
+And in fifth was Paramount's "A Quiet Place: Part II," at $3.2 million, pushing its domestic total near $150 million in its seventh week.
+John Krasinski directed the horror flick; his wife Emily Blunt stars.

 This weekend marked the first time since Covid-19 struck that the domestic box office has surpassed $100 million.
-It hit $116.8 million, 20 percent higher than last weekend.
+The top 12 films combined hit $116.8 million, 20 percent higher than last weekend.

 Rounding out the top 10 were: